AlexKVal/release-script/README.md

 }
 ```

-If you need to publish only documents (say with some minor fixes),
+If you need to publish only documentation pages (say with some minor fixes),
-this is as simple as:
+you can do it this way:
 ```
-> release --only-docs --run
+> release --only-docs
 ```
 In this case the `package.json` version will be bumped with `--preid docs` as `0.10.0` => `0.10.0-docs.0`.

 If `npm run docs-build` script is present, then it will be used instead of `npm run build` script.

-*Note: Documents are not published with pre-release version,
+*Note: Documentation pages are not published when you are releasing "pre-release" version,
 (i.e. when you run it with `--preid` option).*

 #### Pre-release versions publishing